 - The federal child support tables set out the amount of monthly child support payments for each province on the basis of the annual income of the spouse ordered to pay child support (the “support payer”) and the number of children for whom a table amount is payable.
 Refer to these Guidelines to determine whether special measures apply.

 - There is a threshold level of income below which no amount of child support is payable.
-Child support amounts are specified for incomes up to $150,000 per year.
-Refer to section 4 of these Guidelines to determine the amount of child support payments for support payers with annual incomes over $150,000.
+The threshold is set at $12,000.
+Child support amounts are specified for annual incomes up to $150,000.
+For support payers with annual incomes over $150,000, refer to section 4 of these Guidelines to determine the amount of child support.

 - Income is set out in the tables in increments of $1,000.
 Monthly amounts are determined by adding the applicable basic amount and the amount calculated by multiplying the applicable percentage by the portion of the income that exceeds the lower amount within that range of income.

 Province: British Columbia

 Number of children: 2